RheaAyase/jekyll-rhea/portfolio.md

   - Anvil and Snowdrop game engines.
 - 2025-present: Clearly the reader of this is my future employer, right?!

+{% include image.html
+  img="img/tuxie1-low.jpg"
+  title="Photo of Rhea smiling, at a desk with a Linux mascot." caption="This photo is as old as covid.
+But I'm smiling in it." align="right" float="true" border="1px" width="50%"
+%}

 ## Projects involved in Professionally

 Professionally only, there were many more open source, personal projects, small and large.